step-security-bot/mpg/docs/index.md

 (To disable uppercase, lowercase, or digits, set the appropriate variable to 0.)

+The order of precedence for configuration is:

-Values given on the command line take precedence over values given in the configuration file or in environment variables.
+1. Values given on the command line
+1. Values given as environment variables
+1. Values in the configuration file

 ## Contributing to mpg